 Type 2: Development permit only

 Projects that do not trigger any Building Code requirements require a development permit only.
-Examples include erecting interior walls, constructing a patio less than 0.6m above grade, changing exterior finishes like roofing, cladding, or trim, landscaping, constructing an accessory building under 10m2 in area, installing a solid fuel appliance, or building a fence.
+Examples include erecting interior walls, constructing a patio less than 0.6m above grade, changing exterior finishes like roofing, cladding, or trim, landscaping, constructing an accessory building under 10m2 in area, or building a fence.

 Projects that are regulated by Alberta and national building codes are required to obtain both a development permit and a building permit.
 A development permit gives developers general guidance and direction before significant investment is made in formal building permit drawings.
 Generally, building permits are required for the construction of a new building, or for the addition or structural alteration of any building or structure with an area greater than 10m2.
 Examples include the construction of a new home, construction of stairs, construction of a deck or stairs greater than 0.6m above grade, construction of a retaining wall greater than 1.2m above grade, or erection of a tent greater than 10m2 in area.

 Under Jasper’s Land Use Policy, certain land uses ‘may’ be permitted in certain zones.
 Examples include Private home accommodation, home based businesses, restaurants, and vehicle rental agencies.
 Proponents of a project constituting a discretionary use on the subject property are encouraged to contact a Parks Canada development officer, as the project may require public consultation.